alex-m-g/My_Portfolio/scRNA-seq Analysis/Project 1: single-cell Lung Atlas of Lethal COVID-19/README.md

 Identify lung tissue responses to COVID-19 infection from 26 patients (19 individuals who died from COVID-19, 7 control individuals).

-I will utilize the same dataset used in the paper and perform scRNA-seq analysis to emulate the results the cited paper produced.

 ## Dataset

 Status:	Public on Apr 29, 2021